Privacy Policy

 We do not sell personal data.

-As a processor, we only share or access client data based on client instructions.
+As a Data Processor, we only access or share client data in accordance with our client's documented instructions.

 8. International Transfers